 Every person, while having in his or her care or control, any dog which fouls any public place with faecal matter, is required to remove such faecal matter immediately.
 The faecal matter is to be disposed of responsibly.

 Vehicles and horses

 No persons shall park, ride or drive any motor vehicle or cart, motorcycle, power cycle or bicycle, or drive, ride or lead any horse, or other animal on any area of any Reserve except on those areas set aside specially for such purpose.

 Destruction of birds

-No person shall by any means whatsoever destroy, shoot, snare, injure, interfere with or take any animal, fish, bird, bird’s nest or bird’s egg, or attempt to do so, in or from any Reserve without the prior consent of an authorized officer of the local authority;
+No person shall by any means whatsoever destroy, shoot, snare, injure, interfere with or take any animal, fish, bird, bird’s nest or bird’s egg, or attempt to do so, in or from any Reserve without the prior consent of an authorised officer of the local authority;

-Provided that in the case of any animal or bird protected by the Wild Life Act 1953, no such permission shall be granted unless and until the provisions of the Act have been complied with.
+Provided that in the case of any animal or bird protected by the Wildlife Act 1953, no such permission shall be granted unless and until the provisions of the Act have been complied with.